Plumbing Emergency Plumbing Across Truckee, CA

 - On-site diagnosis.
 On arrival we diagnose the emergency plumbing on-site — free for most repairs, $39 on minor service calls (waived if you proceed).
 You see the issue and the fix before we start.

-Why homeowners in Truckee, CA choose us for emergency plumbing
+Why Truckee, CA calls us for emergency plumbing

-Truckee homeowners choose us for emergency plumbing because we're genuinely local to Nevada County — family-owned since 1974, CSLB-licensed (#1098234), bonded and insured.
-Salaried (never commissioned) technicians, flat-rate written quotes good for 30 days, and a 10-year workmanship guarantee, with parts chosen to last in California's Mediterranean climate region.
+We earn Truckee's emergency plumbing work the plain way: genuinely local to Nevada County, family-owned since 1974, CSLB-licensed (#1098234), bonded and insured — salaried technicians (never commissioned), flat-rate quotes in writing good for 30 days, and workmanship guaranteed for 10 years, with parts chosen to last in California's Mediterranean climate region.
 Looking for a emergency plumbing company in Truckee, CA?
 That's exactly what we are — local, licensed, and accountable to Nevada County.

 We quote emergency plumbing on honest scope: no unnecessary up-sell, salaried (never commissioned) technicians, and a transparent diagnostic so you see exactly what we see — including the parts still in good shape.
 If a repair is the right call we say so; if replacement is the better long-term economics, we say that.
 The flat-rate emergency plumbing quote is written and good for 30 days.